ajeetraina/docs/content/guides/docker-concepts/building-images/building-in-cicd.md

 3. **Reduced risk of errors**: Automation minimizes the potential for human errors during manual deployment processes.
 4. **Increased developer productivity**: Developers can focus on writing code instead of spending time on manual build and deployment tasks.

-GitHub Actions is one of the popular continuous integration and continuous delivery(CI/CD) platform that allows you to automate your build, test and deployment pipeline.
-It allows you to create workflows that build and test every pull requests to your repository, or merge pull requests to the production.
+GitHub Actions is one of the popular continuous integration and continuous delivery(CI/CD) platform that let you to automate your build, test and deployment pipeline.
+It let you to create workflows that build and test every pull requests to your repository, or merge pull requests to the production.

 Building in CI involves the following steps: